zeruniverse/Password-Manager/README.md

 you used.
 By using its recovery function, your JSON file and your login password, you can recover all your passwords.
 All passwords in JSON file is encrypted and your login password which is used to decrypt won't be in the JSON file.
 So it's safe to keep the JSON file in cloud storage services.

+##Recovery
+For your passwords safety, your login password to password manager won't be included in the recovery file.
+You still need your login password to decrypt the recovery file.
+The backup file is indepandent to config file.
+You don't need to backup your `config.php`
++ The purpose of the recovery file is to protect your password in case of data loss.
+NOT IN CASE THAT YOU FORGET YOUR PASSWORD (No one can get your passwords without your login password!)

 ##Details
 ###Key Generation
 + Password_0 = REDUCED_INFO(Login Password)